 Unemployment in Spain

-Even during the economic boom, unemployment remain stubbornly high in Spain, especially youth unemployment.
+Even during the economic boom, unemployment remains stubbornly high in Spain, especially youth unemployment.
 Commentators have pointed to an inflexible labour market creating long-term structural unemployment.

 Since the recession of 2008, unemployment has increased to record levels.
 In April 2012, 5.6 million were unemployed.
 (BBC)

-The Primary deficit excludes debt interest payments.
-The gap between primary and actual deficit is increasing because bond yields are close to 7%.
+The primary deficit excludes debt interest payments.
+The gap between the primary and actual deficit is increasing because bond yields are close to 7%.

-At the start of the credit crisis in 2007, Spanish government debt was very low 34%.
-However, this rapidly increased post 2007.
+At the start of the credit crisis in 2007, Spanish government debt was very low 34% of GDP.
+However, this rapidly increased post-2007.
 This was due to:

 - Recession causing fall in tax revenues and higher spending on unemployment benefits